Dw1010/dw1010.github.io/_pages/main_page.md

   - /main_page.html
 ---

 Hi, this is Mengcheng Li.
-I am a Ph.D. student in Department of Automation, Tsinghua University, advised by Prof. [Yebin Liu](http://www.liuyebin.com/).
+I am a Ph.D. student in the Department of Automation at Tsinghua University, advised by Prof. [Yebin Liu](http://www.liuyebin.com/).
+My research focuses on hand motion capture, hand 3D reconstruction, hand interaction and motion generation, and hand avatar generation.

 ## Education